hijirdella/Home-Credit-Risk-Prediction/README.md

 # Home Credit Default Risk Prediction: Data Science Final Project

 This repository contains the complete workflow for predicting customer default risk for Home Credit.
-The project was developed as part of the **Data Science Final Project** and demonstrates a comprehensive application of data science concepts, including data preprocessing, exploratory data analysis, and machine learning.
+The project was developed as part of the **Data Science Final Project** at **Rakamin Academy** and demonstrates a comprehensive application of data science concepts, including data preprocessing, exploratory data analysis, and machine learning.

 ---